 The Christian writing community thrives online!

 A few of my favorite writing blogs are hosted by Books & Such Literary Agency, The Steve Laube Literary Agency, and Jerry Jenkin’s blog.
-Jerry Jenkins also offers many top quality, free resources for writers.
+Jerry Jenkins offers many top quality, free resources for writers.
+Steve Laube equips and encourages writers through the Christian Writers Institute, offering affordable and easily accessible online training with reputable industry professionals.

 The Mount Hermon Christian Writers blog also offers great tips for writers preparing for their conference.